alejorrojas/dogs-api/README.md

 # dogs-api
 An API based on the [Dogs API](https://thedogapi.com/) 🐕

-📌 See de client side integration on [Dogs Deck](https://dogs-deck.vercel.app/)
+📌 See the client side integration on [Dogs Deck](https://dogs-deck.vercel.app/)

 ## Features 🐶
 - POST